 To learn more about Homo Promos, explore the various pages of this website.

 Peter Scott‐Presland is the founder/director of Homo Promos and has written much of its material.

 He has also been a journalist, historian, songwriter, and crossword compiler.

 Homo Promos Theatre Company has been awarded the 2021 Orfeo & Thalia 2021 Award from the International Rainbow Culture Network, the world-wide network of LGBT+ arts practitioners based in Stockholm.

 The award acknowledges the marathon series of online gay play readings which Homo Promos has been presenting since March 2020.

-Outstanding in this series, and timely, given the success of Russell T Davies's It's A Sin, will be AntiBody by Louise Parker Kelley, presented by the Company in October 1983.
+Outstanding in this series, and timely, given the success of Russell T Davies's It's A Sin, was AntiBody by Louise Parker Kelley, presented by the Company in October 1983.